 Advantages we can all Gain Based on Ashley’s Experience

 The business that Ashley was in the process of setting up when he discovered FBA was called Manufacturing Network.
 The closest analogy he could give was to say Manufacturing Network is like Alibaba for the UK manufacturing supply chain.
 Manufacturing Network links product manufacturers up with purchasers based on their specific manufacturing process.
 This experience provided Ashley with an advantage when it came to selecting manufacturers in China.
 He could immediately look at an Alibaba company page and see an array of products, identify the product manufacturer’s specialty, and recognize the factory or agent for a factory that specializes in the manufacturing process required to produce his products.
-Knowing the difference between injection molding, ceramics, CNC machining, metal plating or any other manufacturing process can provide even the most inexperienced seller with an advantage in product acquisition during the early stages of private label selling on Amazon.
+Knowing the difference between injection molding, ceramics, CNC machining, Anodising and metal plating or any other manufacturing process can provide even the most inexperienced seller with an advantage in product acquisition during the early stages of private label selling on Amazon.

 One year and eight months.
 That’s how long Ashley has been selling in the Amazon Marketplace.
 He hasn’t quite reached the point where he can quit his job and sit on a beach selling products in the virtual space, but he has been able to scale back his day-job hours to a part-time workload as he attempts to scale his Amazon business.

 In 2017 Ashley’s Amazon business grossed roughly $400k.
 This year, based on data-driven projection methodology and scaling factors, he’s set a realistic target of $750k.